dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 [!code-csharp[CallPredict](../../../samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#16 "Call the Predict method")]

 While the `model` is a `transformer` that operates on many rows of data, a very common production scenario is a need for predictions on individual examples.
-The <xref:Microsoft.ML.PredictionEngine`2> is a wrapper that is returned from the `CreatePredictionEngine` method.
-Let's add the following code to create the PredictionFunction as the first line in the `Predict` Method:
+The <xref:Microsoft.ML.PredictionEngine%602> is a wrapper that is returned from the `CreatePredictionEngine` method.
+Let's add the following code to create the `PredictionFunction` as the first line in the `Predict` Method:

 [!code-csharp[CreatePredictionFunction](../../../samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#17 "Create the PredictionFunction")]